Sudeva Delhi pip Kenkre 1-0 | Sports-Games

 The match got off to a feisty start as Kenkre midfielder Kiran Pandhare unintentionally put an arm in the face of Sudeva's Nishchal Chandan, busting his nose open in the process.

-After the restart, Sudeva was the first to prowl forward with an attack that was put out for a corner by B. Nongkhlow.
+After the restart, Sudeva were the first to prowl forward with an attack that was put out for a corner by B. Nongkhlow.

 Sudeva drew first blood as the ball fell to Shubho Paul inside the box and the youngster struck it firmly and saw it ripple the back of the net after picking up a slight deflection off Nongkhlow in the 13th minute.

-Opportunities fell to Kenkre in the second half as they looked for an equalizer.
-Nagappan's first touch let him down at a crucial moment.
+Opportunities fell to Kenkre in the second half as they looked for an equaliser.
+Nagappan's first touch let him down at the crucial moment.
 Pandhare's decent header bounced off the crossbar and Pandre's effort from close range was saved by Sudeva keeper Sachin Jha.

-At one point, Jha was beaten as Pandhare played Nagappan in for a goal but the Sudeva defense stood tall to deny Kenkre.
+At one point, Jha was beaten as Pandhare played Nagappan in for a goal but the Sudeva defence stood tall to deny Kenkre.

 The victory lifted Sudeva to 11th in the table, a point clear of Indian Arrows.